cloudogu/sonar/docs/development/developing_en.md

 Please note in the above example the shellcheck disablement comment.
 Because `STARTUP_DIR` is wired into the `Dockerfile` it is considered as global environment variable that will never be found unset (which would soon be followed by errors).

-Currently sourcing scripts in a static manner (that is: without dynamic variable in the path) makes shell testing impossible (unless you find a better way to construct the test container)
+Currently, sourcing scripts in a static manner (that is: without dynamic variable in the path) makes shell testing impossible (unless you find a better way to construct the test container)

 ### General structure of scripts-under-test